 Store cards are usually easy to get approved for, even for newcomers to credit cards.
 But, you will usually only get approved with a low credit limit (sometimes as low as $200), and they often come with a very high APR on balances.

 Store cards can be a good start.
 But keep in mind that store cards are not counted by FICO as a regular credit card, and in the long run, will not help build credit as much as a regular credit card.
 So after having the store card for a few months, make sure to get yourself approved for one or two typical credit cards as well.

-As of this writing, ONLY Us Bank and Bank Of America offer the option of getting a joint credit card account, which is basically having someone with good credit cosign your credit card.
+This option allows you to have someone with a great credit score to co-sign your card.
 This option is probably best only if all the options above failed (I don’t think this will happen.
 But, hey!
 You just never know).